 MIT Sloan Research Paper No. 4968-12

-Keywords: Industry regulation, cross-country comparative analysis, statutory law, regulatory institutions, telecommunications
+Keywords: Industry regulation, cross-national comparative analysis, regulatory institutions, telecommunications, principal component analysis

 JEL Classification: C81working papers series

 Date posted: August 4, 2012 ; Last revised: September 5, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.